 Q: Are there health or life insurance implications to taking a DNA test?

-A: This is really two questions in one: First, do our companies test DNA that might be of interest to our insurance companies, and secondly, would your insurance company have access to it.
+This is really two questions in one: First, do our companies test DNA that might be of interest to our insurance companies?
+And second, would your insurance company have access to it?

-In an effort to be upfront and straight-forward, but without wanting to cause any undo alarm, the short answer to that question is “maybe.”
-How is was that for clear and concise?
+In an effort to be upfront and straight-forward—but without wanting to cause any undo alarm—the short answer to the first question is “maybe.”
+(I know—clear and concise, right?)

-If you are concerned about this issue, the biggest question you need to ask yourself is if this kind of information that is captured in our autosomal DNA test from say, AncestryDNA, is going to provide your insurance provider with any information they don’t already have access to via other means.
-And as is the case with everything from our bank accounts to our cell phones, by taking a DNA test we may be giving up a bit of our privacy for something we want more.
+If you’re concerned about this issue, the biggest question you need to ask yourself is whether the information turned up by a DNA test (for example, about medical history or genetic disposition to diseases) can be found using other means.
+And, as is the case with everything from our bank accounts to our cell phones, we give up a bit of privacy to get something we want.